raspberrypilearning/paint-box/en/step_6.md

-## Changing the pencil width
+## Change the pen width

-Let's allow the user to draw using a range of different pencil sizes.
+Next you will add code to allow the person using your program to draw things with different pen widths.

 --- task ---
 First, add a new variable called `width`{:class="blockdata"}.